 To capture a sharp special moment you need to work on your focusing.
 The best way is to use the technique of looking directly into your subject eye.
 This works magic, remember direct eye contact is very engaging even in real life.
 If this applied in photography the results are also excellent.

 Hold your camera at eye level of your subject, this helps to unleash the power of mesmerizing smiles and magnetic gaze.
 As a result, your photographs will be incredibly sharp.
 Eye level will not only make photographing easy but also gives an inviting and personal feeling.

 Also to have a proper focus move close to your subject.
 Take a step or two and make the perfect zoom of your subject.
 This helps to fill the photograph area of your camera and helps to capture detailed images.
 Caution must be taken not to be too close to your subject.
-To have a better insight of this technique see more here

 Another technique is moving your subject away from the center of the photo.
 This brings your photo to life and makes it great.
 And when the subject moves away from the middle, your focus should be locked.
 When the focus is locked and the subject is away from the middle you can then recompose the photographs for crisper results.